ddavidson99/dyzbox/memory-bank/activeContext.md

 The DyzBox project is currently in the initial implementation phase.
 We've established the foundation for the email management client and implemented basic UI components based on the design inspiration.
 Our immediate priorities are:

-1. **UI Component Enhancements**: Refining the clean, modern interface with a resizable two-pane layout.
+1. **UI Component Enhancements**: Refining the clean, modern interface with floating windows for email compose and viewing that overlay on top of the inbox.
 2. **Gmail API Integration**: Connecting to Gmail to fetch and display real emails.
 3. **Authentication Setup**: Implementing user authentication with Gmail using NextAuth.
 4. **Email Operations**: Building core email functionality (read, send, reply, forward).